Nonprofit Technology Roadmap

 • A practical definition of success

-If those elements are missing, the phase is probably still too fuzzy or too large.
+If those elements are missing, the roadmap phase is probably still too fuzzy or too large.

-Here is what a scoped first phase can look like.
+Here is what a well-scoped first phase of a nonprofit technology roadmap can look like:

 • Outcome: Leadership can see active clients, program enrollment, and waitlist counts in one weekly report without manual spreadsheet cleanup.